 Medicaid Administrative Claiming for Activities Performed by State No Wrong Door Systems

 CMS, the Administration for Community Living (ACL), and the Veterans Health Administration (VHA) have partnered for several years to support states’ efforts to develop coordinated systems of access to make it easier for consumers to learn about and access Long-Term Service and Supports (LTSS).
 Federal matching funds under Medicaid are available for the cost of administrative activities that directly support efforts to identify and enroll potential eligibles into Medicaid and that directly support the provision of medical services covered under the state Medicaid plan.
 To the extent that NWD/ADRC employees perform administrative activities that are in support of the state Medicaid plan, federal reimbursement may be available.
-The No Wrong Door Reference Document for Administrative Claiming Guidance will be posted soon.
+For additional information, visit the No Wrong Door System and Medicaid Administrative Claiming Reimbursement Guidance page.